-Located in Aklavik and reporting to the Manager, Wildlife and Environment (Manager), the Renewable Resource Officer III is responsible for the implementation and administration of all departmental programs and services relating to natural resource management throughout the entire region.
+Located in Inuvik and reporting to the Manager, Wildlife and Environment, the RRO III is responsible for the management and, delivery and administration of all departmental programs and services relating to natural resource management throughout the entire region.

 Departmental programs including delivery of resource management programs, undertaking wildlife management and enforcement activities, environmental monitoring, protection and integration initiatives, forest harvesting and fire management projects, and the associated supervision of seasonal and casual personnel and management of fixed assets.

-The RRO III must work closely with regional staff to oversee the effective delivery of programs and appropriate allocation of personnel and financial resources directed towards resource management and enforcement activities in the region.
-The position will be responsible for the recruitment and selection of casual and seasonal staff who support to undertake tasks including forest management and wildlife research projects.
+The position must work closely with regional staff to oversee the effective delivery of programs and appropriate allocation of personnel and financial resources directed towards resource management and enforcement activities in the region.
+The incumbent will be responsible for the recruitment and selection of subordinate casual and seasonal staff.
+This will require that the incumbent show judgment when contracting or hiring casual support to undertake tasks including forest management and wildlife research projects.
 Although procurement guidelines are available, the outcome of initiatives rests with the incumbent.

 The RRO III must work closely with the resource-harvesting community to implement departmental goals and objectives.
 In the context of this position, the resource-harvesting community includes individual harvesters, community-based resource organizations, commercial enterprises, municipalities and Indigenous governments, many of whom have opposing view on resource use.
 The incumbent must think creatively, be respectful of different opinions and provide leadership in establishing mutually beneficial and on-going relationships.
-The position also maintains accountability to the public through effective and efficient communication of information and results on programs and services.
+The position also maintains accountability to the public though effective and efficient communication of information and results on programs and services.